thephpleague/flysystem/v2/advanced/upgrade-to-2.0.0.md

 predictable.
 This meant some functionality needed to be scoped down, some "accidental" features were removed.

+### Upgrade your dependencies

+Firstly you'll need to upgrade Flysystem itself.
+You can do this by requiring the `~2.0` instead of  `~1.0`.
+The same needs to be done for all the adapter too, in the same action.

 ## Removed functionality.

 ### Filesystem::getMetadata is removed